AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 Account stitching performs the following operations on your datasets:

-* **Elevate person identity**: The person ID on each event is elevated to the configured identity namespace using the identity graph.
+* **Elevate person identity**: The persistent person ID on each event is elevated to person ID from the configured identity namespace, using the identity graph.
-* **Add missing account identities**: For events that contain a person ID, the [person-to-account mapping](#prerequisites) is used to derive and add the account identity.
-Any account identity on the event itself is used as a fallback method.
+* **Add missing account identities**: After obtaining the person ID information for an event, the [person-to-account mapping](#prerequisites) is used to derive and add the account identity information.
+Any account identity available on the event itself is used as a fallback method.".

 ## How B2B account stitching works